AliceO2Group/QualityControl/doc/PostProcessing.md

 If it is absent, **name** is used instead.
 Optionally, one can add **messageBad**, **messageMedium**, **messageGood**, **messageNull** to add a message when a particular Quality is seen.

+At each update, the task retrieves the latest version of each input QualityObject, even if their validity range ends in the past.
+A task configuration parameter, called `maxObjectAgeSeconds`, allows to define the maximum allowed age (in seconds) of the retrieved objects.
+The age is defined as the difference between the the time stamp of the task update and the creation time stamp of the retrieved object.

 Here is a complete example of `QualityTask` configuration:
 ```json
 {